Party switching in the United States: Notable party switchers

 During Donald Trump's presidency one governor and two congressmen switched parties due mostly to their support or opposition to the president's policies.
 On August 3, 2017, West Virginia Governor Jim Justice announced that he had rejoined the Republican Party after having been elected as a Democrat less than a year prior.
 He made the announcement at a rally in Huntington alongside Trump and claimed that he was returning to the GOP because he could not help the president while he was a Democrat.
 The announcement came as a surprise even to his own staff.
 This also made Justice the first Republican governor of West Virginia since Cecil Underwood in 2001.
-In 2019, Democratic congressman Jefferson H. Van Drew left the party because of his opposition to Trump's first impeachment and his own political beliefs.
+In 2019, Democratic congressman Jeff Van Drew left the party because of his opposition to Trump's first impeachment and his own political beliefs.
 Both Justice and Van Drew were reelected as Republicans in 2020.
 Conversely, Republican congressman Justin Amash of Michigan left the GOP to become an independent on July 4, 2019 due to his opposition to Trump.
-Later Amash joined the Libertarian Party in 2020 and did not seek reelection.
+Amash joined the Libertarian Party in 2020 and did not seek reelection, rejoining the Republican Party four years later.

 Motivations

 Politicians may switch parties if they believe their views are no longer aligned with those of their current party.
-Richard Shelby of Alabama left the Democratic Party for the Republican Party, arguing that the former party had shifted more towards liberalism.
+Richard Shelby of Alabama left the Democratic Party for the Republican Party, arguing that his former party had shifted more towards liberalism.
 Ben Nighthorse Campbell of Colorado switched parties from Democratic to Republican following increased hostility within the Democratic Party in Colorado over Campbell's increased conservative voting record and independent streak while the local party became more liberal.

-A disaffected incumbent who might not hold a leadership position or feels ignored or mistreated by the majority party might join the minority party with the expectation of holding a leadership position in the minority party and if currently elected, having the complete support of the minority party for re-election, who would certainly want to have more elected officials in their ranks.
-The party the person left is likely to consider him or her to be a Benedict Arnold.

 Some politicians have also switched parties to improve their chances for reelection.
 Arlen Specter, a former US Senator of Pennsylvania, cited his uncertainty of winning a Republican primary as one reason for his move to the Democratic Party.